isomerpages/ogp-buildforgood/_bfg-2024/Sign up as a Builder.md

 applicant's commitment to public good?</p>
 </li>
 <li>
-<p>Abilities: What's the level of technical expertise the applicant has in
+<p>Ability: What's the level of technical expertise the applicant has in
 his/her own field?</p>
 </li>
 </ol>